antoniogiacomelli/K0BA_Lil/README.md

 **# DEMO APPLICATION #**

-This demo application was deployed on a mainstream prototyping board, using the HAL and BSP provided by the vendor.
+This demo application was deployed on a M3 based MCU.
 It demonstrates several kernel mechanisms: scheduling, context-switching, synchronization and message passing.

 Below, the main body function, initializing the hardware and the kernel.